Week 51, an empire-spanning search

 Sign up for Dan Oshinsky’s Not a Newsletter and follow along with all the latest email craft and theory.
 It’s interesting to read, even if you don’t particularly “need” any of it because you’re just writing a monthly note to twelve friends.

 For my part, re: craft and theory, I think giving a newsletter some temporal boundaries can be healthy and (weirdly?) productive.
-Start it up, but decide ahead of time when it will end, and call that a “season,” the way I did with my old Primes newsletter.
+Start it, but/and decide ahead of time when it will end, and call that a “season,” the way I did with my old Primes newsletter.
 TV tells us: a season can be short, or a season can be long.
 TV tells us: a season can end and be followed very quickly by a new one, or a season can end and be followed by an interminable multi-year gap.

 If you do start an email newsletter in 2020, my pledge to you is that I will be your first subscriber.